 No. Content Description 1 Information bar Device manufacturer logo.
 Q8: Device model.
 SYSTEM: Device name, which can be modified on the control computer.
 192.168.100.100: Device IP address, which can be modified on the device LCD or the control computer.
-Turn off LCD display.
+(1): Press the button, and a shutdown prompt window appears on the LCD screen.
+Tap Yes to shut down the device.
 2 Input card information Show the input card and its connector status.
 Green: The connector is accessed with a source and the source is normal.
 White: The connector is not accessed with source.
 Gray: The connector is unavailable.
 Orange: The connector's accessed source is abnormal.
 3 Output card information Show the output card and its connector status.
 Green connector: The connector is connected to the backend device.
 White connector: The connector is not connected to the backend device.
 Gray connector: The connector is unavailable.
 4 Power connector Show the power supply connection status.
-Green: The connector is connected with a power supply and the power is supplied.
+Green: The connector is connected with a power supply.
 White: The connector is not connected with a power supply and the power is not supplied.

-No. Content Description 5 Control card connector Show the control card connector status.
+No. Content Description 5 Control card connector Show the card connector status.
 Green: The connector is connected and works normally.
 White connector: The connector is not connected or works abnormally.
 6 Voltage status Show the device working voltage status.
 Normal: The voltage of each module in the device is normal.
 Abnormal: The voltage of one or some modules in the device is abnormal, and the device needs troubleshooting.
 7 Temperature status Show the device working temperature status.
 Normal: The temperature of each module in the device is normal.
 Abnormal: The temperature of one or some modules in the device is too high, and the device needs troubleshooting.
 8 Fan status Indicate whether the fan speed is normal when the device is working.
 Normal: The speed of each fan in the device is normal.
 Abnormal: The speed of one or some fans in the device is abnormal, and the device needs troubleshooting.
-9 Settings Click to enter the device menu where you can perform the following device operations.
+9 Settings Tap to enter the device menu where you can perform the following device operations.
 Network settings: Configure the device IP address.
-Device information: Check the device's chassis and card version, and fan status.
-Advanced settings: Perform factory reset settings, firmware update, project file import and export, log export, and AC back settings for the device.
+Device information: Check the device's chassis and card versions, and fan status.
+Advanced settings: Perform factory reset settings, firmware update, project file import and export, log export, AC back settings, fan mode settings, and plugin update for the device.
 Language: Set the user interface language.
 About us: Check the official website and technical support email address of the device manufacturer.